Catholic Scholar & Consultant

 Research memos: 2–3 weeks

-Speaking: 4+ weeks advance notice preferred
+Speaking engagements: 4+ weeks advance notice preferred

 Portfolio